ComputeCanada/magic_castle/README.md

 ## 8. Online Cluster Configuration

-Once the cluster is build and provisioned, you are free to modify its software configuration as you please by connecting to it and abusing your administrator privileges.
+Once the cluster is online and provisioned, you are free to modify its software configuration as you please by connecting to it and abusing your administrator privileges.
 If after modifying the configuration, you think it would be good for Magic Castle to